paulissoft/oracle-tools/docs/docs/architecture.md

 2. a user settings file ($HOME/.m2/settings.xml by default)
 3. a POM (child POMs having more priority)

-And what I need is that some properties must be read from property files just like Ant does.
+But this is quite static.
+What I would like is that some properties can be read from property files just like Ant does.

-So my solution is to read those property files using the Antrun plugin and export them into the Maven namespace.
+So my solution is to read those property files using the [Maven AntRun Plugin](https://maven.apache.org/plugins/maven-antrun-plugin/) and export them into the Maven namespace.

-This allows me to define a configuration directory containing property files and within that configuration directory you may have subdirectories each representing a database with properties you would like to store for that database environment (not passwords of course).
-And that can be APEX properties as well (APEX is part of a database).
+This allows me to define a configuration directory containing property files and within that directory you may have subdirectories each representing a database with its properties you would like to store (not passwords of course).
+And that can be APEX properties as well like workspace or application id.
+Please note that APEX is part of a database so it is the obvious place to store the configuration there.

-The database password is by the default the value of the environment variable DB_ENVIRONMENT, a best practice since it allows you to **not** set it on the command line.
+The database password is by the default the value of the environment variable DB_ENVIRONMENT, a best practice described in [The Twelve-Factor App](https://12factor.net/) since it allows you to **not** set it on the command line.